 - 1. GENERAL. - a.
 Buildings and their lots are limited to uses provided below. - b.
 Buildings and their lots may have more than one (1) use. - c.
-Permitted commercial uses other than lodging and office shallbe limited to the first story except as provided below. - Food service establishments are permitted on the upper stories. - d.
-The applicable regulations and restrictions for those allowable uses as found in Section 155.099 shall apply.
+Permitted residential uses other than accessory dwelling units and flats shall be limited to the second story and above.